UTSCCSCC01/project-ez4-0/doc/sprint0/README.md

 That is how "FANCYNAME" comes into our minds.

 ## Demo
+Here is a quick demo video for the project.

 ## Installation
 The following software should be downloaded for this virtual platform: